kisarur/minimap2-fpga/README.md

    2. The parameters in `chain_hardware.h` for the relavent dataset type (i.e. ONT, PacBio CCS) should now be replaced with the parameters obtained above.
 For example, if the parameter training was performed for ONT datasets, the values for `ONT_K1_HW, ONT_K2_HW, ONT_C_HW, ONT_K_SW, ONT_C_SW` in `chain_hardware.h` should be replaced with values obtained above for `K1_HW, K2_HW, C_HW, K_SW, C_SW` respectively.

-3. Use the commands below to build the host application and run FPGA-accelerated Minimap2 with the relative arugments[^1].
-(Note: absolute paths should be used for filepath arguments when running minimap2_fpga)
+3. Use the commands below to build the host application and run FPGA-accelerated Minimap2 with the relative arugments<sup>1</sup>.
 ```
 make host
 ./minimap2_fpga [minimap2 arguments]
-(e.g. ./minimap2_fpga -x map-ont <absolute path to reference sequence> <absolute path to query sequence>)
+(e.g. ./minimap2_fpga -x map-ont <reference> <query>)
 ```

 ## Notes

-[^1]: Currently, only `map-ont` and `asm20` configurations of Minimap2 are supported.
+1. Currently, only `map-ont` and `asm20` configurations of Minimap2 are supported.
 Please contact us if you want more configurations to be added.

 <hr>